wimjan123/cuda11.7-gptj-training/README.md

 - https://ngc.nvidia.com/catalog/containers/nvidia:cuda
 - https://hub.docker.com/r/nvidia/cuda

+## LD_LIBRARY_PATH NOTICE

+The `LD_LIBRARY_PATH` is set inside the container to legacy nvidia-docker v1 paths that do not exist on newer installations.
+This is done to maintain compatibility for our partners that still use nvidia-docker v1 and this will not be changed for the forseable future.
+[There is a chance this might cause issues for some.](https://gitlab.com/nvidia/container-images/cuda/-/issues/47)

 ## Building from source

 The container image scripts are archived in the `dist/` directory and are available for all supported distros and cuda versions.